-The conditions of use of the agriculture CDL exemption should be extended to the greater of the entire state boundaries or the current 150-mile limit.
+The conditions of use of the agriculture Commercial Driver's License (CDL) exemption should be extended to the greater of the entire state boundaries or the current 150-mile limit.

 We support CDL drivers being eligible for the Arizona Defensive Driving Program as a means to dismiss traffic tickets when the violation occurs while operating a non-commercial vehicle.
-(2016)
+(2021)